Working hours in an employment relationship

 Part-time work means that you only work part of the working day or part of the working week.
 Employees work less hours in part-time employment than in full-time employment.

-If you want to do more hours than agreed on in your contract, talk to your employer.
+If you want to do more hours than agreed in your contract, talk to your employer.

 Zero-hour agreement